serusko/reform/README.md

 </Form>
 ```

+\*This is just example and you should keep some values memoized/ reference stable, bcs some form state actions are working as watchers for those values.
+Read more in Docs, or check `Form.tsx` and its `useEffects(...)`.

 ## Good Practices

 - keep all your form login only in reducer (no "smart fields" with onChange logic overriding different field values)